Location

 Reaching Heraklion by air

-There are 12 flights per day between Athens and Heraklion, operated by Olympic-Airlines, Aegean-Airlines and Athens Airways and many international and charter flights connecting Heraklion with various cities around the globe.
+There are 12 scheduled-flights per day between Athens and Heraklion, operated by Aegean-Airlines and many international and charter-flights connecting Heraklion with various cities around the globe.

 Reaching Heraklion by sea

-Heraklion can also be reached over sea, with ferries operating between Piraeus and Heraklion ports, by Minoan-Lines, Blue-Star ferries and ANEK-Lines.
+Heraklion can also be reached over sea, with ferries operating between Piraeus and Heraklion ports, by Minoan-Lines, Super Fast ferries and ANEK-Lines.

 Places of interest